sommepo/zerifin/README.md

   screen-tap play/pause enabled by default, and common subtitle options.
 Screen taps control playback while Jellyfin's standard player lock is active; unlock it to use the normal controls.

 The popup stays hidden until a lookup finishes.
-Closing it resumes playback only if the lookup paused it.
+Closing it resumes playback.

 ### Bring your dictionaries